Jidaigeki: Types

 Many jidaigeki take place in Edo, the military capital.
 Others show the adventures of people wandering from place to place.
 The long-running television series Zenigata Heiji and Abarenbō Shōgun typify the Edo jidaigeki.
 Mito Kōmon, the fictitious story of the travels of the historical daimyō Tokugawa Mitsukuni, and the Zatoichi movies and television series, exemplify the traveling style.

 Another way to categorize jidaigeki is according to the social status of the principal characters.
 The title character of Abarenbō Shōgun is Tokugawa Yoshimune, the eighth Tokugawa shōgun.
 The head of the samurai class, Yoshimune assumes the disguise of a low-ranking hatamoto, a samurai in the service of the shogun.
 Similarly, Mito Kōmon is the retired vice-shogun, masquerading as a merchant.

 In contrast, the coin-throwing Heiji of Zenigata Heiji is a commoner, working for the police, while Ichi (the title character of Zatoichi), a blind masseur, is an outcast, as were many disabled people in that era.
 In fact, masseurs, who typically were at the bottom of the professional food chain, was one of the few vocational positions available to the blind in that era.
 Gokenin Zankurō is a samurai but, due to his low rank and income, he has to work extra jobs that higher-ranking samurai were unaccustomed to doing.

 Whether the lead role is samurai or commoner, jidaigeki usually reach a climax in an immense sword fight just before the end.
 The title character of a series always wins, whether using a sword or a jitte (the device police used to trap, and sometimes to bend or break, an opponent's sword).

 Roles

 Among the characters in jidaigeki are a parade of people with occupations unfamiliar to modern Japanese and especially to foreigners.
-Here are a few:
+They include: